palasthotel/ph-wp-aggregator/readme.txt

 == Changelog ==

+= 2.0 =
+* we can handle different aggregations combinations now

 = 1.1.4 =
 * added try catch blocks around each javascript file to prevent script execution after an error